tjvitchutripop/tjvitchutripop.github.io/_news/4-7-23-symposium.md

 related_posts: false
 ---

-I was awarded best oral presentation (1st place) at the 2023 <a href='https://engineering.virginia.edu/future-undergrads/academics/rodman-scholars/research'>UVA Undergraduate Engineering Research and Design Symposium</a>!
+I was awarded best oral presentation (1st place) for my research talk on <a href="research/#lasso">LASSO</a> at the 2023 <a href='https://engineering.virginia.edu/future-undergrads/academics/rodman-scholars/research'>UVA Undergraduate Engineering Research and Design Symposium</a>!